MFA - Frequently Asked Questions

 Q. When is my application due?

-A. For Fall term admission, applications are due January 15.
-We don’t accept students for spring or summers.
-See the Admission Procedures page for more detail.
+A. Applications are due January 15.
+We don't accept students for spring or summers.
+See the Admission Procedures page for more details.

 Q. How much will it cost?